Metro sends layoff notices to more than 1,000 workers

 In Virginia, 1,141 employees throughout Alexandria, Arlington, Fairfax, Falls Church and Vienna were reportedly notified.

-Metro spokesperson Ian Janetta said in an email Friday that he could not provide any more detail regarding which specific jobs, facilities and locations are affected.
+Metro did not immediately respond to a request for comment sent Friday regarding which jobs, facilities and locations are affected.

 The workforce reduction is part of up to 2,400 layoffs that Metro General Manager Paul Wiedefeld says will be necessary to help address a nearly $495 million operating budget deficit in the fiscal year that starts in July.
 The agency employs more than 12,000 people.